GmaerSoft42/notWareSoft/README.md

 > [!TIP]
 >
 > GmaerSoft42 is a active contributor of the Software repository, so he can use a lot of the material there freely :)

+## Projects:

+1 -> Typing Website: pretty self-explanatory but don't expect to be as good as MonkeyType or whatever

+2 -> BookStore: a pretty cool front interface for managing books in a library.

+## Troubleshooting

+Programms will always come with error messages.
+Guidance on errors as well as error codes use the `T1taniumF0rge Industries Inc` standard [error chart](https://github.com/T1taniumF0rge-Industries-Inc/Software/blob/main/PySoft/Errors%20chart.md)